gdwnldsKSC/qemu-msvc/ReadMe.md

 functional parameters for everything. -L specifies where vgabios.bin is, -bios where... the main bios is, and -hda where the disk image is. small.ffs is NetBSD 1.2

-### NOTE: WE NO LONGER BUILD AS A DLL.
-Currently we only emit qemu-system-i386.exe but no more shenanigans!
+### NOTE: WE NO LONGER BUILD AS A DLL AS OF 11/23/25.
+TCG still partially broken due to ABI/Calling convention difference issues but will be resolved in future tree updates.
+Currently we only emit qemu-system-i386.exe and qemu-img.exe but no more shenanigans!
+Soon to come more tools and targets!

 # Progress Updates